orbs-network/token-bi/README.md

 * `get_rewards_aggregate(number)` - will aggregate and get all of the reward data for the first X elections, it calls `get_rewards_aggregate_in_range(number,1)`
 * `get_rewards_aggregate_in_range(start,end)` - will aggregate and get all of the reward data for the `start` election to `end` election, depends on the input number, it uses the function `get_elections_block` internally to set the block number for the different blocks
+* `sp_get_region(address, region)` - will return the region of the given address into the `region` parameter.
+This will query the different Orbs token transfer trail until an address with a known region is found.
+If the source is coming from an Exchange, the region will be 'From Exchange'
+* `sp_get_mld_value(source, last_own, total_delegate, guardian_address)` - will return the total multi level delegation (stake) for that guardian address.
+It will recurse starting at `source` to find out which guardian is eventually getting the delegation values.
+The purpose is to call this when we see delegation values on non-guardians, meaning that they are delegating to a guardian in a multi level delegation. `last_own` is used for tracking the value of the last delegator own delegation value in the recursion, and should be initiated with 0.
+It will be reduced from the total delegation when a guardian is found as its included in the regular calculation per guardian.